A-n-d-R-o/MiQE-Mini-Quantum-Emulator/API Guide.md

 def __clean_format(element):
 ```

-Turns default numpy complex numbers into LaTeX formatting.
-The number is also rounded to 5 significant figures.
+Turns default numpy complex numbers into a more readable and visually pleasing format, such as ignoring null components, rouding to 5 significant figures, and turning 'j' into 'i' for the imaginary unit.

 * `element` (complex float): the complex number to be processed.